-Claudia represents consumer lenders, third-party debt collectors and other consumer financial services clients in class action suits and regulatory actions around the country.
+Claudia represents consumer lenders, third-party debt collectors and other consumer financial services clients in class action suits and litigation around the country, in many cases to prevent class action suits before they happen.
 She frequently handles cases involving the Dodd-Frank Act, the Truth in Lending Act (TILA), the Equal Credit Opportunity Act (ECOA), the Fair Debt Collection Practices Act (FDCPA), the Fair Credit Reporting Act (FCRA), the Gramm-Leach-Bliley Act and the Federal Trade Commission Act.
 She advises on state unfair and deceptive trade practices laws, and removal of class actions to federal court under the Class Action Fairness Act (CAFA).

 Shown below is a selection of Claudia’s engagements.